r-hub/blog/content/post/2020-03-03-packageRank/index.md

 [`packageRank`](https://cran.r-project.org/package=packageRank) is an R package that helps put package download counts into context.
 It does so via two functions.
 The first, `cranDownloads()`, extends [`cranlogs::cran_downloads()`](http://r-hub.github.io/cranlogs/) by adding a `plot()` method and a more user-friendly interface.
 The second, `packageRank()`, uses rank percentiles, a nonparametric statistic that tells you the percentage of packages with fewer downloads, to help you see how your package is doing compared to all other [CRAN](https://cran.r-project.org/) packages.

 In this post, I'll do two things.
-First, I'll give an overview of the package's core features and functions - a more detailed description of the package can be found in the README on [GitHub](https://www.github.com/lindbrook/packageRank).
+First, I'll give an overview of the package's core features and functions - a more detailed description of the package can be found in the [README](https://www.github.com/lindbrook/packageRank) in the project's GitHub repository.
 Second, I'll discuss a systematic positive bias that inflates download counts.

 Note that in this post, I'll refer to _active_ and _inactive_ packages: the former are packages that are still being developed and appear in the [CRAN repository](https://cran.r-project.org/web/packages/index.html); the latter are "retired" packages that are stored in the [CRAN Archive](https://cran.r-project.org/src/contrib/Archive) along with past versions of active packages.